I. Introduction: History & Background

 As for non-statutory privileges, the Indiana Supreme Court has applied a balancing test in instances where reporters attempt to raw materials such as video or other broadcast interviews (although the Court did not express an opinion on whether a reporter’s notes or other records are privileged).
 In re WTHR-TV (State v.
 Cline), 693 N.E.2d 1, 4, 10, n.
 8 (Ind.
 1998).
 The standard as announced in WTHR-TV is that the First Amendment does not require a special showing of need and relevance beyond those imposed under normal discovery procedures when information in a criminal case is demanded from a reporter.
 Thus, you need to look to the Indiana Rules of Trial Procedure are instructive.
 In re Stearns (Vollmer v.
 Zulka), 489 N.E.2d 146, 151 (Ind.
 App.
 1986), similarly balances First Amendment interests against the need for information in the civil context.

 In Iowa, the judicially created reporter's privilege "protects confidential sources, unpublished information and reporter's notes."
 Waterloo/Cedar Falls Courier v.
 Hawkeye Cmty.
 Coll., 646 N.W.2d 97, 102 (Iowa 2002).
-The Iowa reporter's privilege is grounded on state and federal constitutional law only; there is not a shield statute or other legislative protection for journalists.
-The reporter's privilege has been the subject of five Iowa Supreme Court decisions, over the past 25 years, all of them favorable to the press.
+The Iowa reporter's privilege is grounded on state and federal constitutional law only; there is no shield statute or other legislative protection for journalists.
+The reporter's privilege has been the subject of three Iowa Supreme Court decisions, over the past 37 years, all of them favorable to the press.
+Waterloo/Cedar Falls Courier v.
+Hawkeye Cmty.
+Coll., 646 N.W.2d 97 (Iowa 2002); Bell v.
+City of Des Moines, 412 N.W.2d 585 (Iowa 1987); Lamberto v.
+Bown, 326 N.W.2d 305 (Iowa 1982).
 Because Iowa cases employ a Farber two-step procedure for in camera inspections, Iowa journalists typically do not face an immediate criminal contempt citation.
+Lamberto v.
+Bown, 326 N.W.2d 305 (Iowa 1982).

 The Kansas legislature enacted a shield law in 2010.
 It is found at K.S.A.
 60-480, et seq.
 It applies in litigation in Kansas state courts and should also be applied in civil litigation in federal court in Kansas in which the court’s jurisdiction is predicated on diversity of citizenship.
 See, e.g. Federal Rule of Evidence § 501 (“in a civil case, state law governs privilege regarding a claim or defense for which state law supplies the rule of decision”); Black & Veatch Corp. v.
 Aspen Ins.
 (UK) Ltd., 297 F.R.D.
 611 (D. Kan.
 2014); White v.
 American Airlines, Inc., 915 F.2d 1414, 1424 (10th Cir.
 1990).